‘Bold And The Beautiful’ Recap Wednesday, August 2: Steffy Chooses Herself And Says No To Liam & Bill

 — Bold & The Beautiful (@BandB_CBS) August 1, 2018

 She then proceeded to lecture Bill about how far he has strayed from what he said he valued most, his family.
 She feels that the time has come that she put herself and her daughter first.
 He wanted to know where this left them, but Steffy explains that she had reacted out of anger towards Liam.
 Bill then gets up and signs over his Forrester Creations shares.
 He told her that there were no strings attached and that she deserved it.
-Bill said it was proof of how much he loved her, and was willing to give her family business back to her.
+Bill said it was proof of how much he loved her and was willing to give her family business back to her.

-Steffy told Bill that one day she would pass on the shares to Kelly, and that she would raise her to be a strong woman.
+Steffy told Bill that one day she would pass on the shares to Kelly and that she would raise her to be a strong woman.
 She also realized that she doesn’t need a man by her side to be whole.
 Bold and the Beautiful airs weekdays on CBS.